porscheinformatik/angular-spring-heroes/README.md

 ### Running Backend Server for Development

-Run the main class `heroes.HeroesApplication` from your favourite IDE.
+Run the main class `heroes.HeroesApplication` from your favorite IDE - please include the Spring Boot profile "dev".
 The application will be available via [`http://localhost:8080/`](http://localhost:8080/).

 ## Deployment to Kubernetes/OpenShift